 - By you – monthly (approx. 6 monthly payments)/termly/Annually

 University Centre Reaseheath is committed to providing additional financial support to those who need it.
 To find out about the bursary schemes available visit the additional financial support pages on our website.

 We have a team of dedicated professionals on hand to offer you support when and if you need it during your time with us.
 These include our Student Services team, Higher Education Support Team (HEST), Library and Learning Resources and the Reaseheath Careers Service.
 You will find more information on the support provided at Reaseheath here.

-Applications for part-time courses should be made directly to University Centre Reaseheath.
-When you have chosen your course, complete our online Part-Time Application Form.
+Applications for teacher training courses should be made directly to University Centre Reaseheath.
+When you have chosen your course, complete our online Application Form.

 For students to get the best out of their time at University Centre Reaseheath, we must both recognise that we owe obligations to each other.
 These obligations are set out in our Higher Education Student Contract.
 Before you accept an offer of a place at University Centre Reaseheath, it is important that you read these contract conditions.
 If you are going to be living in Halls of Residence, you will also need to read the Student Accommodation Licence Conditions.
 Both of these contracts can be found here.

 You might also be interested in these courses...